gonalvarez05/Diamonds-Project/README.md

 - Hypothesis testing grouping variables.
 - Report with tableau.
 - Making new features
-- Try ML models and see which one performs better.
+- Create and try ML models and see which one performs better.